Estonia–Russia relations: Soviet occupation of 1940

 On 14 June, the Soviet military blockade of Estonia took effect.
 Two Soviet bombers downed a Finnish passenger airplane Kaleva flying from Tallinn to Helsinki and carrying three diplomatic pouches from the U.S. legations in Tallinn, Riga and Helsinki.

-On 16 June 1940, the Soviet Union invaded Estonia.
-The Red Army exited from their military bases in Estonia, some 90,000 additional Soviet troops entered the country.
 Molotov had accused the Baltic states of conspiracy against the Soviet Union and delivered an ultimatum to Estonia for the establishment of a government the Soviets approve of.
 The Estonian government decided according to the Kellogg-Briand Pact not to use war as an instrument of national policy.
+On 17 June 1940, the Soviet Union invaded Estonia.
+The Red Army exited from their military bases in Estonia, some 90,000 additional Soviet troops entered the country.
 Given the overwhelming Soviet force both on the borders and inside the country, not to resist, to avoid bloodshed and open war.

-On 17 June Estonia accepted the ultimatum and the statehood of Estonia de facto ceased to exist, the day France surrendered to Germany.
-The military occupation of the Republic of Estonia was complete by 21 June 1940 and rendered "official" by a communist coup d'état supported by the Soviet troops.
+The Soviet occupation of Estonia was complete by 21 June 1940 and rendered "official" by a communist coup d'état supported by the Soviet troops.

 Most of the Estonian Defence Forces and the Estonian Defence League surrendered according to the orders believing that resistance was useless and were disarmed by the Red Army.
 Only the Estonian Independent Signal Battalion stationed in Tallinn at Raua Street showed resistance.
 As the Red Army brought in additional reinforcements supported by six armoured fighting vehicles, the battle lasted several hours until sundown.
 There was one dead, several wounded on the Estonian side and about 10 killed and more wounded on the Soviet side.
 Finally the military resistance was ended with negotiations and the Single Signal Battalion surrendered and was disarmed.

-On the same day 21 June 1940 the flag of Estonia was replaced with a red flag on Pikk Hermann tower, the symbol of the government in Estonia in force.

-14–15 July rigged "parliamentary elections" were held where all but pro-Communist candidates were outlawed.
-Those who failed to have their passports stamped for so voting were allowed to be shot in the back of the head.
+On 14–15 July 1940 rigged "parliamentary elections" were staged where all but pro-Communist candidates were outlawed.
+Those who failed to have their passports stamped for so voting faced being arrested and executed by the Soviet regime.
 Tribunals were set up to punish "traitors to the people." those who had fallen short of the "political duty" of voting Estonia into the USSR.
-The "parliament" so elected proclaimed Estonia a Socialist Republic on 21 July 1940 and unanimously requested Estonia to be "accepted" into the Soviet Union.
-Estonia was formally annexed into the Soviet Union on 6 August and renamed the Estonian Soviet Socialist Republic.
+The "parliament" so elected proclaimed Estonia a "Soviet republic" on 21 July 1940, and on the same day unanimously requested Estonia to be "admitted" into the Soviet Union.
+Estonia was formally annexed into the Soviet Union (USSR) on 6 August 1940, and the new administrative subunit of the USSR was named the Estonian Soviet Socialist Republic (Estonian SSR).
 The 1940 occupation and annexation of Estonia into the Soviet Union was considered illegal and never officially recognized by Great Britain, the United States, Canada, France and other capitalist democracies of the West.